Easy Vanilla Spiced Pear Butter

 Vanilla Spiced Pear Butter

-This Water Bath Canned Vanilla Spiced Pear Butter is easy to make.
+This is a great pear butter recipe for canning.
+Perfect for preserving the flavors of fall!
+Slow-cooked with warm spices & vanilla, it’s an easy homemade spread.
 Jars of Pear Butter make excellent homemade gifts for teachers, friends, or neighbors during the holidays.

 Ingredients